ssmisya/MHR/README.md

 ## 📌 Examples
 ![Case1](fig/qualitive.jpg)
 *Figure 3.
 Illustration of hallucination removal by our proposed MHR with 7 languages as an example.
-We mark the hallucination part of response by <mark style="background-color: yellow"> Yellow </mark> and correctness by <mark style="background-color: green"> Green </mark>*
+We mark the hallucination part of response by <mark style="background-color: yellow"> Yellow </mark> and correctness by <mark style="background-color: green"> Green </mark> respectively.*